adityabmv/OpenSource_Chatbot/README.md

 4. **Start Chatting**
    - Once the database is built, start asking questions!
    - Each bot maintains separate context and knowledge
+   - **Chat History**: Click "History" to see all previous conversations
+   - **Load Conversations**: Click any conversation to restore it and continue chatting
+   - **New Conversations**: Click "New Conversation" to start fresh

 ### Managing Multiple Bots